Anne Shirley: Film and television

 Anne Shirley has been portrayed by many actresses in numerous film, television, radio, and theatrical versions since 1919.
 She was played by Mary Miles Minter in Anne of Green Gables (1919) a silent film directed by William Desmond Taylor and released by Paramount Pictures.
 The film was heavily panned by Montgomery, who dismissed the Americanization of the story.
 Dawn O'Day starred in the subsequent RKO remake, Anne of Green Gables (1934), which garnered such commercial success that O'Day became permanently billed as Anne Shirley in the 1940 sequel and her future works.

 On television, Toby Tarnow starred in a musical adaption of Anne of Green Gables (1956) which aired on CBC Television.
 The BBC serial Anne of Green Gables (1972) and its sequel, Anne of Avonlea (1975), featured Kim Braden as the titular character.
-Megan Follows starred in television film Anne of Green Gables (1985), directed by Kevin Sullivan and produced by CBC.
+Megan Follows starred in the television film Anne of Green Gables (1985), directed by Kevin Sullivan and produced by the CBC.
 Follows reprised her role in Anne of Green Gables: The Sequel (1987) and Anne of Green Gables: The Continuing Story (2000).
 The series garnered critical acclaim, its accolades including a Peabody Award and Emmy Award for Outstanding Children's Program.

 Both Hannah Endicott-Douglas and Barbara Hershey starred Anne of Green Gables: A New Beginning (2008), also directed by Sullivan.
 Ella Ballentine portrayed Anne in L.M.
 Montgomery's Anne of Green Gables (2016) and its two sequels, Anne of Green Gables: The Good Stars (2017) and Anne of Green Gables: Fire & Dew (2017) which aired on YTV.
 Amybeth McNulty starred in the CBC/Netflix episodic drama Anne with an E (2017–2019), which garnered the Canadian Screen Award for Best Dramatic Series twice, and won McNulty the accolade for Best Lead Actress.